hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	--fieldsep <seperator>

-		By default the program uses ',' i.e comma as the field seperator of the csv files.
+		By default the program uses ';' i.e semicolon as the field seperator of the csv files.
 		However the user can change this to a different character by using this argument.

-		--fieldsep ';'
+		--fieldsep ','